On Decidability and Expressive Power of Fusion Grammars: Decidability Results

-\begin{proof}[Proof of Theorem \ref{th_main_non-emptiness}] Given a fusion grammar $FG$, we effectively construct a fusion grammar $\widehat{FG}$ using Construction \ref{construction_ne}.
-Lemmas \ref{lemma_ne_1} and \ref{lemma_ne_2} prove that the non-emptiness problem for $FG$ is equivalent to whether $H_0$ belongs to $L(\widehat{FG})$.
-The latter is an instance of the problem MEM-1, which was proved to be decidable (Theorem \ref{th_mem1}). \end{proof}
+Combining the above lemmas leads us to the proof of Theorem \ref{th_main_non-emptiness}. \begin{proof}[Proof of Theorem \ref{th_main_non-emptiness}] Given a fusion grammar $FG$, we effectively construct $\widehat{FG}$ using Construction \ref{construction_ne}.
+Lemmas \ref{lemma_ne_1} and \ref{lemma_ne_2} prove that the non-emptiness problem for $FG$ is equivalent to the fact that $H_0$ belongs to $L(\widehat{FG})$.
+The latter is an instance of the problem MEM-1, which is decidable according to Theorem \ref{th_mem1}. \end{proof}